COVID-19 pandemic promotes paperless public practices

 But some older clients do not have online access, notes Catherine Barrie, CPA, CGA, a sole practitioner in Barrie, Ont.
 If clients need to get paper-based slips to her firm, “we have a physical drop-box set up and are sending our e-courier link to clients so they send us documents more securely.”
 Most of their returns, however, have already been completed early in the season in anticipation of refunds.
 The vast majority of the rest of clients coming later in the tax season do have online access.

 Flynn says it is more challenging dealing with clients of the firm’s Vancouver and Calgary offices with those offices locked.
 “I think you’re always going to have more success communicating in person.
 When clients want to drop something off and also have something they want to talk about, that’s when you get to sit down and spend an hour with them,” says Flynn.
 “Then we can ask questions that uncover other things, or recognize some risks and opportunities.”

 But that is harder to do with just an exchange of tax slips.
 “So we have to make sure we call and interact with them,” Flynn stresses, noting the importance of reaching out to assure clients the firm remains committed to answering all of its questions and delivering the best value.

 Jeff Buckstein, CPA, CGA is an Ottawa-based freelance business journalist.
 Image by Steve Buissinne from Pixabay.
 This article is the second in a series on how COVID-19 is accelerating change in Canadian accounting offices.
-Read the full series in order (to date):
+Read the full series in order: